-Figure 2.62Trunking Setting Webpage, example with RHG9628-410GSFP-BC-DC
+Figure 2.64Trunking Setting Webpage, example with RHG9628-410GSFP-BC-DC

 The users have an option to enable Link Aggregation Control Protocol (LACP) which is an IEEE standard (IEEE 802.3ad, IEEE 802.1AX-2008) by checking on the box under the LACP column for each group.
 LACP allows the managed switch to negotiate an automatic bundling of links by sending LACP packets to the LACP partner or another device thatis directly connected to the managed switch and also implements LACP.
 The LACP packets will be sent within a multicast group MAC address.
 If LACP finds a device on the other end of the link that also has LACP enabled, it will also independently send packets along the same links enabling the two units to detect multiple links between themselves and then combine them into a single logical link.
 During the detection period LACP packets are transmitted every second.
 Subsequently, keep alive mechanism for link membership will be sent periodically.
-Each port in the group can also operate in either LACP active or LACP passive modes.
-The LACP active mode means that the port will enable LACP unconditionally, while LACP passive mode means that the port will enable LACP only when an LACP partner is detected.
-Note that in active mode LACPport will always send LACP packets along the configured links.
-In passive mode however, LACP port acts as "speak when spoken to", and therefore can be used as a way of controlling accidental loops (as long as the other device is in active mode).
+Each port in the group can also operate in either LACP pacsive mode means that the port will enable LACP unconditionally, while LACP passive modes.
+The LACP active mode means that the port will enable LACP unconditionally, while LACP port acts as "speak when spoken to", and therefore can be used as a way of controlling accidental loops (as long as the other device is in active mode).
 To enable trunking over multiple ports, the users can follow the steps below: